rcpacini/LabVIEW-Config/README.md

 - **Read** - Reads the key only (do not create)
 - **Write** - Write or create the key (writes to disk)

-As well as a comment input which adds an inline comment if the key is created to add optional usage information for the end user.
+As well as a comment input which adds an inline comment if the key is created to add additional notes.

 ## List & Remove Keys